happyDemon/unoserver-web/README.md

 -o my.pdf
 ```

-each release has a version with all google fonts, sufixed with`-fonts`
+each release has a version with all google fonts, suffixed with`-fonts`

 ## Container Environment